thoughtfulbloke/letter2ed/README.md

   and Kobak (2021)\][^1].
-- That Gibson’s method, producing positive excess mortality, is more effective than Karlinsky & Kobak in determining excess mortality as it adjusts for immigration based changes in the rate of population growth.
+- That Gibson’s method, producing positive excess mortality, is more effective than Karlinsky & Kobak in determining excess mortality as it adjusts for immigration-based changes in the rate of population growth.

 Neither of these claims are accurate.